Demand at auction of Azerbaijan's Central Bank exceeds supply

 By Trend

-The demand from banks exceeded the supply by almost six times, amounting to 592.2 million manat ($348.3 million).
+The demand from banks exceeded the supply by over seven times, amounting to 728.9 million manat ($428.7 million).

 Central Bank of Azerbaijan began to hold the deposit auctions since mid-June 2016.